jessechoe10/poker-pennapps/README.md

 # PokerFace - PennApps 2024
-Using Venmo API and Computer Vision to Automate Buy Ins and Cash Outs for Poker Games
+Using Venmo API and Computer Vision to Automate Buy-Ins and Cash Outs for Poker Games